UBC-MDS/UBC-MDS.github.io/resources_pages/quiz.md

 ## Alumni Advice

-Whilst there are many approaches to creating a cheatsheet, one of alumni has offerred up the following tips for how they created their cheatsheets.
-Feel free to take a look below, including an example cheatsheet from one of their courses.
+Whilst there are many approaches to creating a cheatsheet, one of our alumni Stephanie Ta, has offerred up the following tips for how they created their cheatsheets.
+Feel free to take a look below, including a copy of of their 571 cheatsheet which is to be used as an example only.

 ### Tips for Creating a Cheatsheet